Use private endpoints for Azure Storage

 Clients in VNets with existing private endpoints face constraints when accessing other storage accounts that have private endpoints.
-For instance, suppose a VNet N1 has a private endpoint for a storage account A1 for, say, the blob service.
-If storage account A2 has a private endpoint in a VNet N2 for the blob service, then clients in VNet N1 must also access the blob service of account A2 using a private endpoint.
-If storage account A2 does not have any private endpoints for the blob service, then clients in VNet N1 can access its blob service without a private endpoint.
+For instance, suppose a VNet N1 has a private endpoint for a storage account A1 for Blob storage.
+If storage account A2 has a private endpoint in a VNet N2 for Blob storage, then clients in VNet N1 must also access Blob storage in account A2 using a private endpoint.
+If storage account A2 does not have any private endpoints for Blob storage, then clients in VNet N1 can access Blob storage in that account without a private endpoint.

 This constraint is a result of the DNS changes made when account A2 creates a private endpoint.

 Network Security Group rules for subnets with private endpoints